h0ffayyy/jenkinspot/README.md

 ## Installation

-For quick setup, you can deploying Jenkinspot to a Docker container
+For quick setup, you can deploy Jenkinspot to a Docker container

 ### Docker